Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     -  Remove from dam to “dam control” road from model (e.g. no flow)
     -  Re-run pre_optimisation_overview.py
     -  remove the slope fixer on the east side
-    -  remove additional parameterization of v12
+    -  remove additional parameterisation of v12

 #.
 3d_v2